 While a CCRC is not exactly an alternative to assisted living, for a senior who does not want to live in a facility, it does offer a broader range of living options and provides the benefit of complete care.
 Keep in mind, compared to the cost of most assisted living communities, the cost of CCRCs may be prohibitive for families on a tight budget.

-The homelike setting of residential care homes offers an intimate environment where residents can receive personalized care.
-Many of these communities provide similar services and amenities to larger assisted living facilities, including support with activities of daily living, home-cooked meals, and 24-hour care.
+Residential care homes offer a similar level of care and support as assisted living, but in a residential home.
+It’s a good fit for seniors who would enjoy a more intimate environment.
+Residents can receive support with activities of daily living, home-cooked meals, and 24-hour care.
 Residential care homes are a great option for seniors who value daily support but prefer a tight-knit community on a smaller scale.

 Is assisted living the right fit?